MBZ AT THE MOČVARA

 Jorge Sánchez-Chiong - ©Jana Wilfing

-Sánchez-Chiong thus appears in a dual role: as a DJ on Friday and as a lecturer on Saturday, after which, in the vicinity, at the Jedinstvo Plant, you can watch the already mentioned Semi-mono-opera by Silvio Foretić, at 7.30 PM, and then return to Močvara for some experimental rock and electronics: Šumovi protiv valova at 9 PM and Delapse at 10 PM.
+Sánchez-Chiong thus appears in a dual role: as a DJ on Friday and as a lecturer on Saturday, after which, in the vicinity, at the Jedinstvo Plant, you can watch the already mentioned Semi-mono-opera by Silvio Foretić, at 7.30 PM, and then return to Močvara for some experimental rock and electronics: Trokut at 8:30 PM and Delapse at 10 PM.

 No Accounting for Taste